CHAOWEICHIU/composition_with_functional_javascript/README.md

 ## **Why Functional JavaScript?**

-> Before I tell you **why** you should use it, let's see how you can do math calculation by using javascript in three different way
+> Before I tell you **why** you should use it, let's see how you can do math calculation by using javascript different way
+> Standard JavaScript
+> Object Oriented Javascript
+Functional Javascript(composition)

 ------------------------------------